danvk/boggle-paper/paper/content.typ

 `top_choice` corresponds to a particular choice of letter on that cell.
 Every word must fall into one of these two groups (goes through the cell or doesn't).
 Adding their bounds will produce a valid bound for this choice of letters.
-Since the `merge` operation preserves the invariant, the resulting tree will have a valid bound.
+Since the `merge` operation distributes over the Force function $F$, the resulting tree will have a valid bound.

 // TODO: a visual would convey the intuition here, that “branch” is just a merge.